kumarvna/terraform-azurerm-mssql-db/README.md

 By default, this feature not enabled on this module.
 To enable the threat detection policy for the database, set the argument `enable_threat_detection_policy = true`.

 > #### Note: Enabling `extended_auditing_policy` and `threat_detection_policy` features on SQL servers and database going to create a storage account to keep all audit logs.
 Log retention policy to be configured to keep the size within limits for this storage account.
-Note that this module creates resources that can cost money.
+Note that this module creates resources that can cost money

 ## Adding Active Directory Administrator to SQL Database

 Azure Active Directory authentication is a mechanism of connecting to Microsoft Azure SQL Database by using identities in Azure Active Directory (Azure AD).
 This module adds the provided Azure Active Directory user/group to SQL Database as an administrator so that the user can login to this database with Azure AD authentication.

 By default, this feature not enabled on this module.
 To add the Active Directory Administrator to SQL database, set the argument `enable_sql_ad_admin = true` and provide valid Azure AD user login name (`ad_admin_login_name`).

 ## Configuring the Azure SQL Database Firewall

 The Azure SQL Database firewall lets you decide which IP addresses may or may not have access to either your Azure SQL Server or your Azure SQL database.
 When creating an Azure SQL Database, the firewall needs to be configured before anyone will be able to access the database.

 **Server level rules:**

 Server level rules allow access to the Azure SQL Server.
 Which means that the client will have access to all the databases stored on that SQL Server.
 As a best practice, server level access should only be given when absolutely necessary and database level rules must be used wherever possible.

 **Database level rules:**

 Using database level rules adds security by ensuring that clients do not have access to database that they don’t need and it also makes it easier to move databases, since the rules are contained within the database itself.

 By default, no external access to your SQL Database will be allowed until you explicitly assign permission by creating a firewall rule.
 To add the firewall rules to the SQL database, set the argument `enable_firewall_rules = true` and provide the required IP ranges.

 > #### Additionally, If you enable Private endpoint feature, firewall rules are not relevant.
-It does not require adding any IP addresses to the firewall on Azure SQL Database or changing the connection string of your application for private links.
+It does not require adding any IP addresses to the firewall on Azure SQL Database or changing the connection string of your application for private links

 ## Azure SQL Geo-Replication and Failover Groups